Data Quality Metric Library

 Consequence of Poor Quality Data

-Incorrect reporting of ONRC Cost Efficiency Performance Measures as a result of incorrect sealed network length.
+Incorrect reporting of ONRC and ONF Cost Efficiency Performance Measures as a result of incorrect sealed network length.

 Potential reason(s) for not being at the expected standard unique to this metric